some background

 My scholarship has spilled over into creative published forms such as

 songs, poems, humor, and appearances on radio/TV.
-This interdisciplinary sensibility often
+This interdisciplinary

-(see list of papers)
+definitive/comprehensive articles (see list of papers) on

-on several particular intersections of topics, including: statistics
+several particular intersections of topics, including: statistics

 education and English language learners, multiple representations